Do you consent to this website placing cookies on your computer?

 It is part of the vision and mission of Three Ways School that all learners have a planned programme of activities to help them choose 14-19 pathways that are right for them and to be able to manage their careers, sustain employability and achieve personal and economic well-being throughout their lives.

-Three Ways School also has a café on site where learners can take part in work placements.
+Three Ways School also has a café on site where learners can take part in work placements, practicing for external work placements in the local community.

 All students are entitled to CEIAG that is impartial and confidential.